Dodgers vs. Nationals Player Props Betting Odds

 Thomas Stats

-- Thomas has recorded a base hit in three games in a row.
+- Thomas will look for his fourth straight game with a hit in this contest.
 During his last five outings he is batting .368 with three home runs, a walk and five RBI.

 Thomas Recent Games